ganlab/GALA/README.md

 	assembly software, e.g.(Canu, Flye, Mecat, Miniasm, and Wtdbg).
 	```
 	**we recommend** the user to try different  assembly tools especially ( [Flye](https://github.com/fenderglass/Flye), [MECAT](https://github.com/xiaochuanle/MECAT)/[NECAT](https://github.com/xiaochuanle/NECAT), and [Miniasm](https://github.com/lh3/miniasm))
-14. Finally, map the **LGAM**  outcomes against one of the preliminary draft assemblies to confirm that all the contigs in the `linkage group` are assembled to the right chromosome/Scaffold.
+14. Finally, map the **SGAM**  outcomes against one of the preliminary draft assemblies to confirm that all the contigs in the `scaffolding group` are assembled to the right chromosome/Scaffold.

 ## Description
 ### **comp:**